What's in a name? 10 fun facts

-In the 1950s, the top 25 most common boys' names (including James, Robert and John) and the top 50 girls' names (including Mary, Linda and Barbara) accounted for half of babies born, according to research by Laura Watternberg, author of The Baby Name Wizard.
-But with today's trend towards more distinctive names, you'd have to include well over 100 of the most popular boys,' and over 300 of the most popular girls' names to cover half of all babies born every year.
+In the 1950s, the top 25 most common boys' names (including James, Robert and, the royal baby's new name, George) and the top 50 girls' names (including Mary, Linda and Barbara) accounted for half of babies born, according to research by Laura Watternberg, author of The Baby Name Wizard.
+But with today's trend towards more distinctive names, you'd have to include well over 100 of the most popular boys' and over 300 of the most popular girls' names to cover half of all babies born every year.

 Popularity Contest3 of 11

 Before the 1990s, Sophia didn't even rank in the top 100 of most popular baby names for girls, trailing far behind more familiar names like Jessica, Jennifer and Emily.
 Since then it has steadily climbed the list, reaching the number one spot in 2011, according to the most recent data from the Social Security Administration.
 The name, which comes from the Greek word for wisdom, has a timeless appeal (thanks in part to Sophia Loren), but still feels more interesting than its predecessors.

 While Sophia managed to rise to the top of the girls' list, boys' names have remained more traditional and constant: Jacob has held the number one position in the U.S. since 1999, followed most recently by Mason and William.
 One boy's name that has lost its standing?
 Michael.
 The name was number one from '61 to '98, but didn't make the top five in 2011.